Sister Street Fighter: Home media

 In November 2007, BCI Eclipse released the film in their Sonny Chiba Collection DVD set, which also includes Golgo 13: Assignment Kowloon, The Bullet Train, Dragon Princess, Karate Kiba, and Karate Warriors.
 A year earlier, they released the whole Sister Street Fighter Movie Collection with the original Japanese mono and a 5.1 remix, English-dubbed versions and optional English subtitles.

-In 2019, Arrow Films re-released the collection in Blu-Ray with high definition digital transfers of all the films.
+In 2019, Arrow Video re-released the collection in Blu-Ray with high definition transfers of all the films.